juan-estrella-axomic/openasset-rest-client/README.md

     Mac:
     Comes preinstalled

-Install the gem by downloading it using the link below and running the gem install command from the folder containing the downloaded gem:
+## Install the gem

+Download it using the link below and run the gem install command from the folder containing the downloaded gem:

     https://www.dropbox.com/s/76je1ll4bzfjrpd/openasset-rest-client-1.0.1.gem?dl=0